What Is the Bechdel Test and How Will It Help Your Writing?

 Okay, okay, Eleven does talk to Kali about their shared past in “The Lost Sister,” but I personally choose to pretend that episode doesn’t exist.
 Moving on.

 Oh boy, here’s my chance to talk about all my favorite movies and hold them up as bastions of filmmaking!
-And these are movies that pass the Bechdel test!
+And these are movies that pass!
 Let’s start with Independence Day.

 I’m not kidding, I flippin’ love this movie.
 I love it so much it was part of my bachelorette party.
 Again, not kidding.